CIS565-Fall-2015/Project1-CUDA-Introduction/README.md

 N = 50,000 -> ~0.7fps <br />

 * Part 2: Without running comparisons of CPU code vs. GPU code, how would you expect the performance to compare?
 Why?
-What might be the trade-offs?
+What might be the trade-offs? <br />

 I would expect the performance in the GPU to be faster because GPUs are optimized for parallel computations, and matrix addition, subtraction or multiplication are "embarrassingly parallel" operations.
 However, apotential trade-off / bottleneck would be with memory transfer from device-to-host and host-to-device for smaller matrices.